BakhturinaPolina/billionaire_novels_rating_predictor/src/stage06_labeling/openrouter_experiments/prompts_with_snippets.md

 ## See Also

-- `SNIPPETS_LOGIC.md`: Theoretical reasoning and design decisions
-- `prompts.md`: Original prompt documentation (without snippets)
+- `prompts.md`: Complete prompt documentation including full system and user prompts
-- `README.md`: Usage instructions
+- `generate_labels_openrouter.py`: Implementation of the prompt system